-Parts separation can result in death, serious injury, and damage to property and equipment.
-Check all hardware is tight before operating planter the first time.
-Check all hardware again after first 50 hours of operation and beginning of each planting season.
+Loose transport wheel lug bolts can result in wheel separation from planter and result in death, serious injury, and damage to property and equipment.
+Check transport wheel lug nut torque before operating planter for the first time and periodically thereafter.